youssefmoharm/OS-assignment-/README.md

     *   Short written answers explaining what each exercise does and the roles of the linker and loader.

 *   **LICENSE** 🔑
-    *   The open-source license for this project.
+    *   The Boost Software  license for this project.

 ## 🛠 How to Compile